 This bill seeks to improve the licensure and certification processes for emergency medical responders (EMRs), emergency medical technicians (EMTs), and mobility assistance vehicle operators (MAVOs) in New Jersey.
 It introduces new definitions for these roles and establishes minimum staffing requirements for emergency medical service units.
-Key provisions include the authority for the commissioner to summarily suspend licenses if public safety is threatened, as well as the requirement for criminal history background checks for licensure and recertification.
-The bill also allows individuals with criminal convictions to be considered for licensure if they can demonstrate rehabilitation, taking into account various factors such as the nature of the offense and evidence of good conduct.
+Key provisions include the authority for the commissioner to summarily suspend licenses if public health and safety are threatened, and the requirement for criminal history background checks for all candidates.
+The bill also specifies that individuals cannot advertise themselves as licensed unless they possess the appropriate credentials, reinforcing the need for compliance with established standards and regulations.

 Statutes affected: Introduced: 26:2K-7, 26:2K-9, 26:2K-13, 26:2K-14, 26:2K-20, 26:2K-65, 26:2K-65.1, 26:2K-65.2, 26:2K-65.3, 26:2K-66, 18A:39-20.1, 30:4D-6.2, 30:4D-6.4